ipfs/ipfs/README.md

 And, there are [many people](contributors.md) whose papers, conversations, or work have directly contributed to its design and implementation.

+#### What is the relation to [Filecoin](http://filecoin.io)?

+Filecoin is the sister protocol of IPFS.
+While neither protocol depends on each other, they are perfectly complementary.
+IPFS handles high performance distribution of objects; Filecoin handles incentivizing the world to backup/seed objects.

 #### Why the name IPFS?

 The original name was GFS, whose acronym stood for the Global File System and which seemed more accurate than GitFS.
 But that exact name wass already [taken](http://en.wikipedia.org/wiki/GFS2).
 So I switched Global for Galactic, in an homage to Licklider's [Intergalactic Computer Network](http://en.wikipedia.org/wiki/Intergalactic_Computer_Network), and because peer-to-peer systems look like galaxies to me.
 But GFS caused confusion with yet another [GFS](http://en.wikipedia.org/wiki/Google_File_System), even though that one is not even open source.